robertmartin8/ReasonableDeviations/_posts/2020-11-09-covid-beta.md

 *Note regarding the Pfizer news of November 9th 2020*

 On 9 November, while I was halfway through writing this post, Pfizer announced very promising results from their vaccine.
-I found the heatmap to be a very useful reference -- the red companies/sectors posted stunning returns, while many of the blue companies (e.g big tech) had a lacklustre day -- and actually ended up using the heatmap to help identify some stocks to trade.
+I found the heatmap to be a very useful reference -- the red companies/sectors posted stunning returns, while many of the blue companies (e.g. big tech) had a lacklustre day -- and actually ended up using the heatmap to help identify some stocks to trade.
 Based on my qualitative judgment post-hoc, the betas on the heatmap do seem to properly reflect the economic link between COVID-19 and the companies.

 ## Conclusion